×

 Its popularity has been steadily increasing in the UK, and that’s down to three main things:

 Aura’s offering for unattended cremation compares well with other options that are out there.
-We are cheaper than most whilst also being all-inclusive where others may not be.
-We are also the highest-rated cremation services provider on Trustpilot.
+We are cheaper than most whilst being all-inclusive where others may not be.
+We are also the top-rated national ‘Cremation Services’ provider on Trustpilot with a rating of 4.9/5 stars.

 The below table lets you see the comparison easily.

-Aura is one the highest-rated providers on Trustpilot, with Farewill joining us with 4.9/5 stars.
+Aura is one of the highest-rated providers on Trustpilot, with Farewill joining us on 4.9/5 stars.
 However, many of their positive reviews concern their separate will-writing service; one hundred percent of ours relate to the funerals we arrange.

-With Aura, you know you are getting a company that is dedicated to excellence in funeral arranging and will put your financial needs first.
+With Aura, you know you are getting a company that is dedicated to excellence in funeral arranging who will put your satisfaction first, and allow you to be flexible.

 Direct cremation funerals and services explained